 The Hilton Aspire earns 14x Hilton Honors (HH) points on Hilton purchases.
 It also earns 7x HH points for US Restaurants, Flights (booked directly with airlines or on amextravel.com), and Car Rentals (booked directly with car rental agencies).
 All other purchases earn 3x HH points.

-The Aspire Card has a sign-up bonus of 150,000 HH points.
+The Aspire Card has a sign-up bonus worth 150,000 HH points.
 This bonus can be earned after spending $4,000 in the first 3 months.
-It offers 25,000 more bonus points than the Hilton Ascend card for an extra $2,000 spend.
+It offers 25,000 more bonus points than the Hilton Surpass Card for an extra $2,000 spend.
+While this bonus has a high minimum spend, the Hilton Aspire Card is meant for bigger spenders who like Hilton hotels.
+Therefore, the $4,000 minimum spend might not seem so bad for larger spenders.

 Hotel redemptions are the only way to redeem HH points.
 Nights start at 5,000 points, but most locations will cost more than that per night.
 Unlike Marriott, Hilton does not have a rewards chart publicly posted.
 How many points a night costs depends on your location and date.
 Your mileage may vary.